YipengQin/old_personal_website/index.md

 ## Biography

-I am a Lecturer/Assistant Professor in the School of Computer Science and Informatics, Cardiff University and a member of the <a href="https://www.cardiff.ac.uk/computer-science/research/groups/visual-computing" target="_blank">Visual Computing research group </a>.
+I am a Lecturer (~Assistant Professor) in the School of Computer Science and Informatics, Cardiff University and a member of the <a href="https://www.cardiff.ac.uk/computer-science/research/groups/visual-computing" target="_blank">Visual Computing research group </a>.

 I received my Bachelor’s degree in Electronic Engineering from <a href="http://www.sjtu.edu.cn/" target="_blank">Shanghai Jiao Tong University</a>, China, in 2013.
 Later in 2017, I obtained my Ph.D. in Computer Science from the <a href="https://ncca.bournemouth.ac.uk/" target="_blank">National Centre for Computer Animation (NCCA)</a>, Bournemouth University, UK.
 From Nov.
 2017 to May 2019, I was a Postdoctoral Research Fellow in the <a href="https://vcc.kaust.edu.sa/" target="_blank">Visual Computing Center (VCC)</a> at KAUST, Saudi Arabia.

+## Research Interests:

+My research interests span three active areas in computer science: visual computing (computer graphics and computer vision), geometry processing and machine learning.
+Recently, I'm working on understanding the training dynamics of deep neural networks (with an emphasis on Generative Adversarial Networks) and expanding their applications in visual computing.
+I am interested in supervising PhD students in the areas of:
+- AI for Generative Modelling
+- Interpretable ML/AI for Visual Content Generation
+- Bias and Fairness in AI
+- Image Synthesis and Manipulation
+- 3D Geometry Processing

 ## Education